The heat trace for domains with curved corners: The conformal model and the construction

 If $H^{(1)}$ were not correctly chosen, we would expect $R^{(1)}$ to be two orders worse than $H^{(1)}$ at each of td, ff, and sf, which means order $-4$ at each.
 However, since $H^{(1)}$ solves the model problem to two orders at td and one order at ff, and also one order at sf, $R^{(1)}$ has leading orders given by $-2$ at td, $-3$ at ff, and $-3$ at sf.

 In order to use the composition theorem of \cite[Theorem 3.16]{NRS}, which requires one of the two operators to vanish to infinite order at td, we work with a slightly improved parametrix $H^{(2)}$ given by solving away the full expansion at td.
 This equals $H^{(1)}$ plus a term which is order \emph{zero} at td, ff, and sf.
-In particular, we note that if we have
+Let $D:=H^{(2)}-H^{(1)}$.
+Then $D$ has order $\ge 0$ at ff.
+Hence if we use the notation